Skip to content

 Step 6: Verify Data Replication

 The data is now replicated in your memory destination.
-While this tutorial uses memory (perfect for testing), the same pattern works with BigQuery, DuckDB, or custom destinations.
+While this tutorial uses memory (perfect for testing), the same pattern works with any destination.

 Checkpoint: You've successfully built and tested a complete ETL pipeline!